 Changes from 2020

-In 2020, to commemorate the 75th anniversary since the end of WW2 in Europe, the early May bank holiday was moved to Friday the 8th of May.
-This year, the bank holiday reverts to the first Monday in May meaning that the 3rd of May will be a bank holiday for the whole of the UK.
+In 2020, to commemorate the 75th anniversary of the end of WW2 in Europe, the early May bank holiday was moved to Friday 8 May.
+This year, the bank holiday reverts to the first Monday in May meaning that 3 May will be a bank holiday for the whole of the UK.

 Making the most of your annual leave

 Scotland is the only country among the home nations that don’t have back-to-back bank holidays at Easter.

 For those in England, Wales and Northern Ireland, there is the option of sandwiching annual leave entitlement on either side of the bank holidays to receive an extended break.

 For example, booking Thursday 1 April off will mean that someone can be off for five consecutive days (including weekends) at the cost of just one holiday day.

 Christmas holidays provide a further opportunity for some strategic holiday planning.

 This year, Christmas Day and Boxing Day fall on a Saturday and Sunday respectively, meaning that the two bank holidays jump to the following Monday and Tuesday.
 And, with New Year’s Day also falling on a weekend, Monday 3 January 2022 is also a bank holiday.